finos/FDC3/toolbox/fdc3-conformance/FDC3-1.2-Conformance-Test-Cases.md

 | B   | Broadcast          | `fdc3.broadcast(<some instrument>)`                                                                                                                          |
 | A   | Receive Context    | Instrument object matches the one broadcast in 2 above.                                                                                                    |

--  `UC Basic Usage 1` Perform above test
+-  `UCBasicUsage1` Perform above test
--  `UC Basic Usage 2` Perform above test, but join channel first and then `fdc3.addContextListener()`
+-  `UCBasicUsage2` Perform above test, but join channel first and then `fdc3.addContextListener()`
--  `UC Basic Usage 3` Do the app B steps first to populate the channel with context, check that A will receive the context after joining
+-  `UCBasicUsage3` Do the app B steps first to populate the channel with context, check that A will receive the context after joining
--  `UC Basic Usage 4` Do the app B steps first but in reverse order to populate the channel with context, check that A will receive the context after joining
+-  `UCBasicUsag4` Do the app B steps first but in reverse order to populate the channel with context, check that A will receive the context after joining

 ### User Channels Broadcast (Filtered Context)